 Note the best way to communicate with your instructor.
 Your instructor will give instructions in the syllabus or contact you with information about his/her preferred method for communication.
 Most instructors use University email as their primary means of communication with their students.

 Review specific course requirements.
 Other methods of communication will be utilized at the instructor’s discretion.
 Please take time to familiarize yourself with these methods by downloading any required software as requested by your instructor and trying it out before it is needed for an assignment.
-See the Technical Requirements for more information about the tools you will need for your online course.

 Plan your study schedule using your course syllabus.
 Your course instructor will provide an online course syllabus, which you should read by the end of your first day of class.
 Each syllabus includes details about course structure and expectations, including how the course will be conducted, a list of dates for assignments and exams, and how student work will be evaluated.
 If you have any questions about the syllabus, please ask your instructor immediately about the areas in question to eliminate confusion about course expectations.
 You should print and keep a copy of your syllabus even after the course has ended.
 Having syllabi available from your courses may help you to transfer your credits.